Protect Your Brain After 40—

 - Have a clear starting point (no overwhelm)

-Take control of your brain health—starting today.
+Take control of your brain health—before decline begins.

 “I don’t have time for complicated routines.”